jensstein/oandbackup/FAQ.md

 You can sync the backup directory to the remote directory using tools like syncthing, which is recommended.
 If you have space for a complete backup, this is the preferred way (syncthing is known to work well).

+However, in cases when you don't have enough local storage, it is possible to
-You can use the SAF (Storage Access Framework) to access remote locations.
+* use the Storage Access Framework (SAF) to access remote locations or
+* use a remote directory mounted to the local file system.
+This means, writing to the local directory actually writes to the remote directory.

+Note, that Neo Backup (as derived from it's predecessors) was developed with local storage in mind.
+So it is not optimized for remote storage.
+It will need a lot of work on it's mechanisms to change that.
+It's kind of open when or even if this will happen.

+When using a mounted directory, you should at least enable the `flatStructure` preference in developer settings / alternates, because Neo Backup does housekeeping after each application backup.
+Scanning the backup directory reads all directories that may contain `*.properties` files.
+Reading a directory is usually the most expensive remote operation.

+The `flatStructure` option ideally reduces this to only one directory scan.
+Note, that `flatStructure` backups can be mixed with others and the speed advantage doesn't fully show up, if there are still non-flat backups.
+You may want to start with a clean directory.

+For some more info about `flatStructure` see `NOTES.md`.

+#### **SAF** remote access

-This can be done by installing so called document providers.
+works by installing so called document providers.
-Unfortunately these apps are rare, we only know these two:
+Unfortunately these apps are rare, we only know these two pure providers:

 [CIFS (Windows network)](https://play.google.com/store/apps/details?id=com.wa2c.android.cifsdocumentsprovider)

 [SSH](https://play.google.com/store/apps/details?id=ru.nsu.bobrofon.easysshfs)

-You can also mount remote file systems to a local folder.
+In theory Google Drive should also be possible, but practically it does not work.
+It is not offered as a remote location.

-It is also possible to mount remote file systems to local folders.
+#### **Mounting** remote file systems to local folders

+works with

-* using unix tools (command line), e.g. via Termux
+* unix tools (command line), e.g. via Termux
-* using `rclone` (command line), that can mount several remote storage types
+* `rclone` (command line), an awesome command line program that can also mount several remote storage types.

-[Round-Sync](https://github.com/newhinton/Round-Sync) (former RCX, extRact) uses `rclone` to mount remote storagfe and make it available via SAF.
+[Round-Sync](https://github.com/newhinton/Round-Sync) (former RCX, extRact) is kind of hybrid.
+It's an app that uses rclone to mount remote storage and can also make it accessible via SAF.

-With using appropriate options, it can also provide the mounts via SAF.
+Neo backup should use the SAF option.
+To enable SAF in RoundSync, you need to configure some options:

     File Access